TanmoySG/wunderDB/documentation/documentation.md

 - **Deleting Databases**

-    Action - <kbd>delete-database</kbd> - Used for creating Databases.
+    Action - <kbd>delete-database</kbd> - Used for deleting Databases.

     Payloads:
     - <kbd>targetDatabase</kbd> - Select Name of the Database to be deleted.
     - <kbd>migrateCollections</kbd> - A Flag field.
 Indicates if the Collections in the Target Database need to be migrated.
 Allowed values:
      * `true` if collections migration is required.
      * `false` if collections migration is not required.
     - <kbd>destinationDatabase</kbd> - If migrateCollections is `true` then, select name of the Database where collections from targetDatabase should be migrated to.
     - <kbd>ifCollectionExists</kbd> - Flag Field.
 Indicates action to be taken if collection with same name exists in destination collection while migration.
 Allowed Values
      * `rename` - If collection exists, the incoming collection from source database is renamed by the system with system.
      * `replace` - If collection exists, the destination collection is replaced by the incoming collection.
      * `skip` - If collection exists, the incoming collection is skipped while other collections are migrated.

     Mode - <kbd>POST</kbd>

     ```
     {
-        "action" : "create-database",
+        "action" : "delete-database",
         "payload": {
             "targetDatabase" : <name of Source Database>,
             "migrateCollection" : < `true` / `false` >,